"

 First Annual Field Workers’ Conference, Eugenics Record Office, Cold Spring Harbor, Long Island, New York, June 20 and 21, 1912

-American breeders magazine, Public domain, via Wikimedia Commons
+American Breeders Magazine, Public domain, via Wikimedia Commons

 The American Psychological Association (APA) created a historical chronology that provides a retrospective review of the harm inflicted on people of color within the field of psychology.
 It is essential to differentiate between this historical analysis and the ongoing legacies that arise from that history and continue to shape contemporary policies and practices.
 While history is dynamic and its consequences often evolve, our focus here is specifically on examining past actions and their lasting effects that persist in the present.
 This historical chronology illustrates how research and practice have centered on White culture, using it as a global benchmark.
 This cultural focus, which has been apparent since the inception of the field, is deeply intertwined with the social and political context of the United States at the close of the 19th century.
 Organized psychology emerged within these conditions, contributed to their creation and maintenance, and still carries their lasting influence.[21]